tothzs-gde/ml_template/docs/confluence/mlops.md

 ### Strategy

 - Batch logging.
-- Flush every `N` records or when `flush interval > X seconds`
+- Flush every `N` records or when `flush interval > X seconds`.
-- Upload logs to blob storage
+- Upload logs to blob storage.
-- Use Grafana for monitoring and alerting
+- Use Grafana for monitoring and alerting.

 ### Format